David-OConnor/plascad/README.md

 - QCing plasmids for toxic proteins, and various forms of error
 - QC primers for problems in context of plasmids.
 (Eg multiple binding sites)
 - Identifying secondary structures, hairpins etc
-- Better sequence view and edit functionality, expanding the sequence view.
+- Better sequence view and edit functionality
 - Utility features for specific applications
+- Better support for SnapGene and GenBank metadata

 ## Calculations used
-Our primer melting temperature method used is based on [SantaLucia & Hicks (2004)](https://pubmed.ncbi.nlm.nih.gov/15139820/) It uses each pair of adjacent nucleotides in the primer sequence to estimate entropy and enthalpy values, used in the following calcluation, where $ΔH$ is enthalphy, $ΔS$ is entropy, and $C_T$ is primer Molar concentration:
+The primer melting temperature method used is based on [SantaLucia & Hicks (2004)](https://pubmed.ncbi.nlm.nih.gov/15139820/).
+It uses each pair of adjacent nucleotides in the primer sequence to estimate entropy and enthalpy values, used in the following calcluation, where $ΔH$ is enthalphy, $ΔS$ is entropy, and $C_T$ is primer Molar concentration: